 - For example, a different substitute training program might be approved, if other personnel would have difficulty accessing one of the training programs listed above because they are not located in the U.S.

-- For studies submitted to UW-Madison IRBs, human participants training is monitored using the electronic protocol submission system.
+- For studies submitted to UW-Madison IRBs, HSP Training for UW-Madison, UW Health, and Madison VA personnel is monitored using the electronic protocol submission system.

 - UW-Madison IRBs monitor training at several points.